phoracek/kypo-network/README.md

 Note that SDN solution does not support traceroute.
 All networks with interconnectivity are connected to one router.

+Please also note that you might need to manualy configure IP address and default gateway on each host, since addressing from single-LMN does not match.

 ## Development and Testing